Low-rank Covariate Balancing Estimators under Interference

 As a result, we have $\bm \Lambda = \bm \Lambda_1\bm \Lambda_2$.
 In general, one can follow this strategy to break down a complex low-rank structure into an ensemble of simpler structures to obtain $\bm \Lambda$. \end{example}

-Low-rank structures change the unknown object from $\bm g$ to $\bm h$, where the elements of $\bm h$ can be viewed as the \textit{effective treatment effects}.
+Imposing low-rank structures changes the unknown object from $\bm g$ to $\bm h$, where the elements of $\bm h$ can be viewed as \textit{effective treatment effects}.
 In Example~\ref{ex:2}, each $\bm h_{ci}^{(\bm j)}(\bm X_c)$ denotes the effective treatment effect of having the treatment pattern $\bm j$ in the neighborhood.
-Similarly, under Example~\ref{ex:3}, $h_{cij}^{(t)}(\bm X_c)$ is the effective treatment effect, representing the additive contribution of the $j^{\mathrm{th}}$ unit under the treatment status $t \in \{0,1\}$.
+Similarly, in Example~\ref{ex:3}, $h_{cij}^{(t)}(\bm X_c)$ is the effective treatment effect, representing the additive contribution of the $j^{\mathrm{th}}$ unit under the treatment status $t \in \{0,1\}$.
 The complexity of this effective treatment space is much smaller than that of the original treatment space allowing us to improve on estimation efficiency.